import numpy as np

 The symbol -

+indicates that the derivative is not defined because one of the neighboring pixels is out of the image boundary.
 We observe that the derivative is high at the edge and low elsewhere.
 This is a simple but effective way to detect edges in an image.

 We can consider a derivative operator along the vertical direction that computes the difference between the vertical neighboring pixels.